Last update: Sep 20, 2023 07:28 a.m. EDT

 Can I register to vote on Election Day?

-Massachusetts does not offer registration on Election Day.
+Maine does offer in person registration on Election Day.

 Can I submit voter registration forms in person?